Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

 Welcome to PyTorch Lightning Bolts!
 In Bolts you will find:

     - A collection of pretrained state-of-the-art models.
     - A collection of models designed to bootstrap your research.
     - A collection of Callbacks, transforms, full datasets.
     - All models work on CPUs, TPUs, GPUs and 16-bit precision.

+**some examples!**

 .. code-block:: python